Bizarre and Funny... Michigan Railroad Stories Over The Years

 Runaway Train in Houghton Across the Bridge

 1904.
 January 27.
-In coupling onto an empty passenger coach this morning at Mill Mine junction, six miles above Houghton, a coach started down grade and rushed down through town, across the Portage Lake bridge and finally bringing up opposite the Quincy smelts without damage.
+In coupling onto an empty passenger coach this morning at Mill Mine junction, six miles above (south of) Houghton, a coach started down grade and rushed down through town, across the Portage Lake bridge and finally bringing up opposite the Quincy smelts without damage.
 The interlocking devices on the bridge paid for the expense of installation by preventing a collision with a Mineral Range train.
 [DFP-1904-0128]

 Down the Chute at Mill Mine Junction